rya-sge/access-denied/_posts/2026-09-09-kzg-polynomial-commitments-glossary.md

 The maximum degree $$t$$ the scheme is set up to handle.
 The parameters are generated for a specific $$t$$, and the committer may commit to any $$\phi(x)$$ with $$\deg(\phi) \le t$$.

 The bound is not a formality.
-It is what stops the committer from claiming an arbitrary set of evaluations: a polynomial of degree $$t$$ is pinned down by any $$t+1$$ of its values, so once the degree is capped, the committer has no freedom left after that many openings.
+A polynomial of degree $$t$$ is pinned down by any $$t+1$$ of its values, so a committer who has opened that many points has no freedom left over the remaining ones, and a committer who has opened fewer still has some.
+The paper's hiding definition is stated in exactly these terms, over the evaluations revealed so far.
 The public parameters have size $$O(t)$$, which is the scheme's main storage cost.

 ### Polynomial commitment scheme